Project-Counter/cop5/README.rst

 * `5.0.1 <https://github.com/Project-Counter/cop5/tree/5.0.1>`_: Release 5.0.1 (published 10 December 2018, with updates for Appendices A and E) is the current Code of Practice and the requirement for COUNTER compliance effective from January 2019.

-* `planned <https://github.com/Project-Counter/cop5/tree/planned>`_: Release 5.1 (community consultation scheduled for April 2022) is still under discussion.
-It is scheduled to become the current Code of Practice and the requirement for COUNTER compliance effective from January 2024.
+* `planned <https://github.com/Project-Counter/cop5/tree/planned>`_: Items under consideration for future releases.

 Reading the COUNTER Code of Practice Release 5